top of page

 I'm an oil painter with a special interest in realism.
 Over time people have asked me to elaborate on where I began and what motivates me.
 This is for you.

 I was born in the Welsh valleys in 1983.
-I liked to draw, but I didn't show any particular talent until I was 14.
+I liked to draw, but I didn't show any talent until I was 14.

 In 2009 the Company of Painter Stainers presented my work, 'Natural Philosophy', with two awards - the first to receive a double prize in the award's history.